AronKa-SAG/apiGatewayExamples/imports/client_cert/Help/Guide.md

 ## API Gateway: Settings
 Go to API Gateway and log in via Administrator/manage.
-Now go to the Administratorpage, open securitytab and click **Add truststore**.
+Now go to the administratorpage, open securitytab and click **Add truststore**.
 There you just need to give your truststore a name and import the **myTruststore.jks**-file.

-Next open the Ports-tab and click on Port 5543.
-There collapse the **Listener specific credentials** and selecdt myTruststore for truststore.
+Next open the ports-tab and click on port 5543.
+There open the **Listener specific credentials** and select myTruststore for truststore.
+If not yet done: enable port 5543!

 ## POSTMAN